 How and when do I have to pay?

 Fees are due in full at enrolment.
 If you are studying full time and pay in full, you may be eligible for an early discount fee of £300.
 You can also opt to pay the fee by in three or seven equal monthly instalments by direct debit.
-Here is more information on our payment options.
-For more information on course fees contact our Revenue Team on 01443 483340 or firstname.lastname@example.org.
+For more information on course fees contact our Revenue Team on 01443 483340 or email@example.com.